Small community of Iowa Falls lives up to its Scenic City nickname

 Locals can walk or bike, but most drive cars to get around

-While downtown Iowa Falls is walkable and bikeable, cars are generally needed to get around.
+While the chamber representative says parts of Iowa Falls, like downtown, are walkable and bikeable, most residents rely on cars.
 U.S. Route 65 leads about 80 miles to Des Moines.
-Many people fly out of Des Moines International Airport, which is about 90 miles away and offers nonstop flights to 35 destinations.
+Many people fly out of Des Moines International Airport, which is about 90 miles away and offers nonstop flights to over 20 destinations.
 Waterloo Regional Airport is a little bit closer, less than 60 miles away, and has daily flights to O’Hare International Airport.
 Hansen Family Hospital is in Iowa Falls.